milesj/interweave/docs/global.md

 # Global Configuration

-In an older version of `Interweave`, there was this concept of global configuration, in which filters, matchers, and even nested props can be defined.
-This configuration would then be passed to all instances of `Interweave` or `Markup`.
-Since it was using globals, this approach had its fair share of problems.

-In newer versions, we suggest composing around `Interweave` using a custom component in your application.
+We suggest composing around `Interweave` using a custom component.
 This provides more options for customization, like the choice between Twitter and Instagram hashtags, or PNG or SVG emojis.

 ```javascript
 import React from 'react';